New York Racing Association

-The New York Racing Association, Inc. (NYRA) is the not-for-profit corporation that operates the three largest Thoroughbred horse racing tracks in the state of New York, United States: Aqueduct Racetrack in South Ozone Park, Queens; Belmont Park in Elmont; and Saratoga Race Course in Saratoga Springs.
+The New York Racing Association, Inc. (NYRA) is the not-for-profit corporation that operates the three largest thoroughbred horse racing tracks in the state of New York, United States: Aqueduct Racetrack in South Ozone Park, Queens; Belmont Park in Elmont; and Saratoga Race Course in Saratoga Springs.

 Racing at NYRA tracks is year-round, operating at Belmont Park from May to mid-July and from September through October; at Saratoga Race Course from mid-July through Labor Day; and at Aqueduct from November through April.

 The New York Racing Association is the successor to the Greater New York Association, a non-profit racing association created in 1955.
-NYRA is separate from the governing body that oversees racing in New York, the former New York State Racing and Wagering Board (now the New York State Gaming Commission).
+NYRA is separate from the governing body that oversees racing in New York, currently the New York State Gaming Commission.

 History

 In 1913, racing returned to New York after a hiatus due to the Hart–Agnew Law.
 Only four tracks had survived the hiatus.
-These were Aqueduct Racetrack (the Big A), Belmont Park, Jamaica Racetrack and Saratoga Race Course.
+These were Aqueduct Racetrack, Belmont Park, Jamaica Racetrack and Saratoga Race Course.
 The tracks came under common ownership with the creation of a non-profit association known as the Greater New York Association in 1955.

 The association remodeled Aqueduct Racetrack, Belmont Park, and Saratoga Race Course and demolished Jamaica, which is now the Rochdale Village housing development.
 The partnership became the New York Racing Association on April 10, 1958.
 Later, Belmont Park was closed from 1963 to 1968 in order to construct a new grandstand.

 Off-track betting in New York was established in 1970, being offered by regional, government-owned corporations.
-OTB parlors began showing live video feeds of races (referred to as simulcasting) in 1984.
+OTB parlors began showing live video feeds of races, referred to as simulcasting, in 1984.
 In 1995, NYRA launched a cable television channel and a telephone advance-deposit wagering service.

 From December 2003 through September 2005, NYRA operated under a deferred prosecution agreement following a 2003 federal indictment.
 The charges related alleged income tax evasion and money laundering by mutuel clerks between 1980 and 1999 with the knowledge of NYRA middle managers.
 Under the agreement, NYRA paid $3 million to the government and its implementation of new cash-handling procedures designed to eliminate corruption and mismanagement was monitored by a New York law firm.
 After receiving a report from the monitor which concluded that NYRA was in compliance with the new guidelines, the Justice Department moved to dismiss the indictment and its motion was allowed by a federal judge.

 NYRA, claiming that the state lottery division's failure to approve the installation of video-lottery terminal (VLT) machines at Aqueduct Racetrack pushed it to insolvency, filed for Chapter 11 bankruptcy protection on November 2, 2006.
-The association emerged from bankruptcy protection September 12, 2008 with incorporation of a successor corporation, New York Racing Association Inc. New York City's OTB Corporation shut down in 2010.
+The association emerged from bankruptcy protection September 12, 2008 with incorporation of a successor corporation, New York Racing Association Inc. New York City's OTB Corporation shut down permanently in 2010.

 In 2016, NYRA launched an online advance-deposit wagering platform under the brand NYRA Bets, which offers live bets and live simulcasts, and is available on multiple states.